 Last week, I took my boys to the San Diego Zoo and we headed toward a less crowded area where the giant Galapagos tortoises reside.
 As often happens, on our walk I pointed out the plants as much as the animals.
-“Cass, do you see this avocado tree over here?”
+“Do you see this avocado tree over here?”

 Then I noticed fruit.
 Looked mighty Fuerte-like to me.
 And the leaves, they looked exactly like Fuerte leaves: large, flat, deep green.
 “Guys, I think it’s a Fuerte!”